partialg/partialg/README.md

 ---
 **How to Use**
-1. Download the partialg folder, extract it and change your working directory to the parent directory of the partial_algebra folder.
+1. Download the partialg folder, extract it and change your working directory to the parent directory of the partialg folder.
-2. Open a python (supported version: 3.12.0) environment.
+2. Open a python environment (supported version: 3.12.0).
-3. Import the functions using **from partial_algebra.inversion import partial_inversion** and **from partial_algebra.eigensolvers import sbd_eigvals**.
+3. Import the functions using **from partialg.partial_inversion import pinv** and **from partialg.eigensolvers import sbd_eigvals**.
 4. See the usage examples in the .py files for guidance.

 ---